 - Advice on how to source and secure an international work placement

-- Regular updates on the short-term and long-term overseas work placement and internship opportunities, via Recruit, Go Global registration and our social media channels.
+- Regular updates on the short-term and long-term overseas work placement and internship opportunities, via Handshake, Go Global registration and our social media channels.

 - Information on funding available towards the cost of your international work placement.